christianhidber/easyagents/README.md

 * you want to compare different algorithms and implementations, easily switch between the implementations, without having to learn the details first
 * you like easily interpretable plots, consistent across all algorithms and backends
-* you have a gym environment and want to experiment with it (inside or outside of a jupyter notebook)
+* you work a lot with jupyter notebooks besides a python ide
 * you are looking for a simple 2 lines of code api to run and evaluate algorithms against your environment

 Try it on colab: